campanam/Avipoxvirus/README.md

 \<library1 name>\,\<path to library1 read1\>,\<path to library1 read2\>,\<library1 adapter1 sequence\>,\<library1 adapter2 sequence\>
 \<library2 name>\,\<path to library2 read1\>,\<path to library2 read2\>,\<library2 adapter1 sequence\>,\<library2 adapter2 sequence\>

+Additionally, the pipeline requires access to a local copy of the NCBI non-redundant nucleotide database ('nt') as well as a custom *Avipoxvirus* genomic blast database.
+See Eibner-Gehbardt et al. for details on compiling the *Avipoxvirus* genome database.

 # Installation
 The pipeline requires [Nextflow](https://www.nextflow.io/).
 The pipeline can automatically install the dependencies using [Conda](https://conda.io).
 After installing Nextflow and Conda, install the pipeline with the command:
 `nextflow pull campanam/Avipoxvirus -r main`